The Rocky Horror Show: Original Los Angeles production (American premiere)

 Lou Adler had made millions with risky ventures such as Monterey Pop.
-His record label, Ode Records was becoming known for harvesting experimental talent.
+His record label, Ode Records, was becoming known for harvesting experimental talent.
 In the late winter of 1973, Adler was in London and attended a performance of the show with Britt Ekland.
 Acting on impulse and seeing a hit, he met backstage with producers and within 36 hours had secured the American theatrical rights.

 The show premiered at the Roxy Theatre in Los Angeles on 24 March 1974, running for nine months.
 The cast was all new except for Tim Curry.
+The rest of the cast consisted of Abigail Haness as Janet, Bill Miller as Brad, Bruce Scott as Riff-Raff, Jamie Donnelly as Magenta/Trixie, Boni Enten as Columbia, Meat Loaf as Eddie/Dr. Scott, Kim Milford as Rocky Horror, and Graham Jarvis as the Narrator.
+Paul Jabara played Dr. Frank-N-Furter when Curry left to film the movie.

 The show played to a full house and a deal was made with 20th Century Fox for a film.
 Fox executive Gordon Stulberg saw the show at the Roxy and agreed to invest $1 million in the film project.
-Adler's attempt to turn his club into a playhouse was successful.
-The singer Meat Loaf remembers different celebrities who would come to the show, resulting in him meeting Elvis Presley at a performance.
-Future U.S. Senator Al Franken was a young lighting apprentice brought in by Sid Strong.
-He recalls Adler had the show mounted by producer Brian Avnet and that both Curry and O'Brien were brought in from the UK.
+Adler's attempt to turn his nightclub into a playhouse was successful.
+Meat Loaf remembered different celebrities who would come to the show, resulting in him meeting Elvis Presley at a performance.